LivTel/catalogue-webservices/README.md

 ### USNOB

 The USNOB catalogue is currently stored as a series of directories.
-A binary file, "query_usnob", must be compiled in order to use this catalogue for source cross-matching.
+A binary file, "query_usnob", must be compiled from source in order to use this catalogue for source cross-matching.

 The structure is like: